 Guidelines for children staying for school dinners:

-All dinner money MUST come into school on a Monday morning in an envelope with your child’s name, class and the days they will be staying.
+Payment for school lunches must be made via the SchoolMoney online payment system, prior to lunch being taken.
 We will be contacting parents when school meals have not been paid for in advance and, if necessary, asking them to bring in a packed lunch.